 That is a significant number for anyone.

 And Google has no historical data about these requests.
 Which pages might be a good fit for such queries?
 How to decide their rankings?

-Google uses this understanding to return the more relevant results.
-What makes RankBrain different is that it does not just improve results for the current query.
+Google uses this understanding to return more relevant results.
+What makes the new algorithm different is, it does not just improve results for the current query.
 With time and with more new queries, RankBrain keeps on improving search results for other new queries as well.

 How Efficient is RankBrain?

 Let me explain that with a simple example.
 Suppose, you enjoyed a particular song in a movie you watched and would now like to download it.
-But you have no idea what it was called.
-So, you search using this query: “which was the first song in frozen.”
+But, you’ve no idea what it was called.
+So, you search using this query – “which was the first song in frozen.”

 Now, this is quite ambiguous right?
 But here’s what you’ll see.